cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/rocky9-migration-2024.md

 - \*2 CPU reserved for system processes
 - Overall ~55,000 cores: ~triples capacity pf previous cluster
 - New nodes will form a new cluster, managed separately to the "old" LOTUS
-- Submission to the new cluster is now via `sci-ph-0[1,2,3]`
+- Submission to the new cluster is now via all `sci` nodes
-  - and from **one** additional physical node (details TBC) with extended CentOS7 support, with restricted access to enable use of Cylc 7 for limited period.
-- Submission to "old" LOTUS will **only** be from current CentOS7 `sci` machines `sci[1-8]` **until 18 Feb 2025**.
-  - and from **one** additional physical node (details TBC) with extended CentOS7 support, with restricted access to enable use of Cylc 7 for limited period.
-- Nodes will gradually be removed from the "old" cluster and retired, timetable TBC once new cluster is up & running.

 ### New LOTUS2 cluster initial submission guide